 Finding the right information may take some legwork but it will help you make informed decisions about how to market your products and services.
 There are many sources of secondary research:

-If you operate in a local area, it's a good idea to look through the local phone directories to see who your competitors are, where they are located and how they market themselves.
-All the paper-based directories also have online versions.
+If you operate in a local area, it's a good idea to look through the local directories (both paper-based and online) to see who your competitors are, where they are located and how they market themselves.
 If you are a business-to-business firm, get hold of the specialist directories for your sector.
 They will list your competitors and may provide further information about their products and services.
 They could even help you to see where there are gaps in the market.

 You can find out a lot about your market and your competitors by going online.
-You can see how competitors are marketing their products, what their unique selling points are and directly compare prices for different products and services.
+On their own websites you can see how competitors are marketing their products, what their unique selling points are and directly compare prices for different products and services.
+You'll get an insight into their strategy by reading their content, including blogs.

 All large libraries have business sections and access to online services.
 The biggest, the British Library, in St Pancras, London, has its own Business and IP Centre specifically for entrepreneurs.
 Here you can browse through business books, journals and reports.
 The British Library offers access to resources such as COBRA, the Complete Business Reference Adviser database, and GrantFinder, a comprehensive, UK database for grants and loans.
 There is also free access to market research reports from Mintel, Key Note, Datamonitor and Frost & Sullivan.
 In addition, the FAME database provides detailed company information on 1.65 million UK and Irish public and private companies.